zmcartor/homestead-guide/source/network/test-networks.rst

 ``--datadir "/home/TestChain1"``

 This is the data directory that your private chain data will be stored in (under the :file:`nubits` .
-Choose a location that is separate from your public Ethereum chain folder.
+Choose a location that is separate from your public Expanse chain folder.

 ``--port "30303"``